 The name “Richmond Amateur Telecommunications Society” was authored by Jerry Williams, and came about from several brainstorming sessions where different names were discussed and thrown out.
 The acronym “RATS” does not refer to rodents, but is simply a word used when ones efforts are hindered by other situations; i.e., driving all the way out the repeater site to make repairs and realizing “Rats!
 I left my tools at home!”
 The club’s logo also refers to these small hassles that always seem to come up.

 The original R.A.T.S. logo was designed on the kitchen table by John Alford, who was a talented cartoonist as well as an electronics designer.
 The little fellow all the way up his tower, expressing his regrets at having forgotten his tools, ties our name into the frustrations hams the world over have faced trying to better the hobby.

-In 2003 the RATS Logo was updated to bring it up-to-date and help provide a more professional look that helps dictate what the club stands for.
+In 2003 the RATS Logo was updated to bring it up-to-date and help provide a more professional look that helps reflect what the club stands for.

 Membership dues to RATS are $35 (Individual) and $55 (Family) effective for new applications and renewals submitted on or after October 1, 2023.

 The club’s by-laws can be accessed here.